Native Plants for Shade Gardens

 Shade Fern Package - 10 Plants

 Shade Fern Package—10 Plants is the perfect solution for adding lush greenery and a touch of elegance to any shady area of your home or garden.
 This thoughtfully curated collection of ten different fern varieties is specifically chosen to thrive in low-light conditions, making it ideal for challenging spots where other types struggle to flourish.
 Shade Fern Package - 10 Plants Enjoy Colorful Fonds Shade Fern Package - 10 Plants lack seeds and flowers but make up for them with their stems, leaves, and roots.
 They proliferate either vegetatively or through the release of spores.
 When the earth is warm enough, ferns often start sprouting new fronds early to mid-spring.
 Their springtime sprouting time varies depending on whether they're in a cooler or warmer climate.
 New fronds unfurl as they grow; they are known as fiddleheads.
 Their three-to-four-foot-tall, medium-green, vase-shaped fronds eventually cover vast areas, creating an eye-catching, verdant groundcover, especially when planting ten or more.
 They are available in a rainbow of hues, from copper and silver to gold, green, and even purple.
 Create Vertical Backdrops With Shade Fern When grown in thick clusters, their feathery fronds provide an impression of density and texture ideal for filling vertical areas.
 They are great for use as living screens or green walls in places where others might struggle to grow.
 They are available in various sizes and feature varying growth habits.
 This makes them especially ideal for creating unique garden designs.
-Because of their versatility and natural growth behavior, they are perfect for making a flower meadow.
+Because of their versatility and natural growth behavior, ferns are perfect for making a flower meadow.
 Their rich mat of feathery leaves can flourish in a variety of settings.
 Their varied textures and green colors perfectly complement each other in a meadow environment, evoking images of wild and lovely countryside.
 Outline Garden Borders and Walkways With Shade Fern Because of their discreet look, Shade Ferns are perfect for lining walkways and gardens.
 They are available in various textures, so you can choose the perfect one to complement your garden or pathway.
 These textures can range from soft and delicate to rough and dense.
 Some get tall, while others stay short.
 Glossy varieties, drab variants, evergreen versions, and deciduous types exist.
 Mixing a flower package with other shadow-loving types makes for a beautiful leaf display.